dhoyle/splicedocs-jekyll/pages/DBaaS/Zeppelin/Intro.Zeppelin.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # Using Zeppelin Notebooks

+This guide helps you to get started with using Zeppelin notebooks to interact with your Splice Machine database service.

 {% include splice_snippets/dbaasonlytopic.md %}
-This guide helps you to get started with using Zeppelin notebooks to interact with your Splice Machine database.

 <table>
             <col />